AtharvKulkarni2110/dcgan-scenery-generator/README.md

 # DCGAN Scenery Generator 🌄

 This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) using PyTorch to generate realistic **scenery/sky images** from random noise.
-It's designed as a deep learning project suitable for portfolio or resume showcasing.

 ## 🤖 What is DCGAN?